hig-dev/WindowsDevCenterStacktraceSymbolicater/README.md

 # Windows Dev Center Symbolicater

-This is a console application which allows you to symbolicate the stacktraces of .Net Native UWP apps in the Windows Dev Center.
+This is a console application which allows you to symbolicate the stack traces of .Net Native UWP apps in the Windows Dev Center.
 You can use it offline with a downloaded stacktrace or it can get the stacktraces automatically from the Windows Dev Center.

-### Usage with single .tsv stacktrace:
+### Usage with single .tsv stack trace:

-1. Download the .tsv stacktrace from the Dev Center
+1. Download the .tsv stack trace from the Dev Center
 2. Download the corresponding PDB from the Dev Center
 3. Use like this:
 	```